My Beginning of Motherhood: Miscarriage

 The Physical Miscarriage Process

 At my next OB appointment, the doctor said she was okay with continuing to wait and see if my body would miscarry on its own if I wanted to wait.
-Otherwise we could go the route of a D&C (dilation and curratage), a procedure to remove the fetal tissue and basically vacuum out the uterus.
+Otherwise we could go the route of a D&C (dilation and curratage), a procedure to remove the fetal tissue and basically vacuum out the uterus after a miscarriage.

 I was a little scared of the pain involved with naturally miscarrying as I had read it felt like labor.
 On the other hand, I really wanted to experience physically passing the tissue so that I could have closure.